 My trading strategy is to determine the moments when the dust has settled, so I can see a familiar pattern, which will follow a familiar pattern and will bring me a profit.

 Let’s talk about some applicable stuff, which is the way to build the support and resistance levels.

 How Do We Determine the Support and Resistance Levels?

 Now it’s high time for the piece de resistance of the lesson!
 We are going to look into the working methods of building support and resistance levels.

 - Exogenous factors

 I decided to start with the exogenous factors that are the less-obvious source of information about the trend switch.
 The most remarkable example I can think of is a trading halt on the stock exchange.
-Budding traders may be confused, but the seasoned traders are definitely smiling right now.
-We are talking about the Black Monday, Tuesday, Friday, etc. Those are the moments when the price of an asset plunges.
-The stock exchange follows regulations and halts trading when price is collapsing.
+Budding traders may be confused, but the seasoned traders are smiling right now.
+We are talking about Black Monday, Tuesday, Friday, etc. Those are the moments when the price of an asset plunges.
+The stock exchange follows regulations and halts trading when the price is collapsing.
 For instance, it happens if the price collapses over 15% a day.

 Another example is the statements by the representatives of the central banks and other major institutional players about the forthcoming purchase or selling of the foreign currency.
 Naturally, such statements cause a great influence over the investors but you still need to pay attention to these levels.